ponylang/appdirs/README.md

 ## Status

-Appdirs is an alpha-level package.
+Appdirs is an beta-level package.

 ## Installation